Complete Guide for Bone Scan in India and Bone Scan Cost

-- Cold spots may point to lack of blood supply to the bone called as bone infraction.
-It may also indicate certain type of cancer such as multiple myeloma.
+- Cold spots may point to lack of blood supply to the bone called as a bone infarction.
+It may also indicate a certain type of cancer such as multiple myeloma.

-- You must remove jewellery and other metal objects from your body.
+- You must remove jewelry and other metal objects from your body.
 You may be asked to wear a hospital gown.